 NEVER run the engine with the air cleaner removed.

 Operating the engine without an air filter, or with a damaged air filter, will allow dirt to enter the engine, causing rapid engine wear.
+This type of damage is not covered by the Distributor's Limited Warranty.

 ENGINE OIL